YourOpenDAta/ml_parking_malaga/README.md

 ## Production (YODA)

 * Run the whole scenario in prod within YODA (only spark).
 You need to create the predictionEntities and the subscriptions like in the `entities` folder.
-They are required the creation of entities and the subscription of spark, the other is optional (it depends on the application)
+They are required the creation of entities and the subscription of spark, the other is optional, it depends on the application.
+There are two possibilities:
+   - The application receives a notification when the prediction is made and receives the `urn:ngsi-ld:ResMalagaParkingPrediction1`
+   - The application asks periodically to orion (`urn:ngsi-ld:ResMalagaParkingPrediction1`) and see if the prediction was made

 ```shell
 docker compose up -d
 ```